andness/learning-truffle/tutorial/part02b-handling-operator-precedence.md

     ;
 ```

+It's ok to use the same label multiple times for the rules that have
+the same structure, and we make use of this to represent our
-Note that as part of this I've also deleted the `parenthesizedExpr`
+`ArithmeticExpression`.
+Note that I've also deleted the
-and inlined it into the `expr` rule directly.
+`parenthesizedExpr` and inlined it into the `expr` rule directly.

 We can now simplify our `ToylParseTreeVisitor`.
 Here's the whole
 thing: